Students Rights and Responsibilities Handbook

 15. Bus Transportation

-Students have the right to ride District buses as provided when students:
+Students have the privilege to ride District buses as provided when students:

-- live one or more miles from the school (in the case of elementary and middle school students); PreK students also have access to TTSD transportation services, pending capacity;
+- live 1 or more miles from the school (in the case of elementary and middle school students); PreK students also have access to TTSD transportation services, pending capacity;

 - live 1.5 or more miles from school (in the case of high school students); and/or